 Write a Java Program to compute the quotient and remainder with an example.
 In this programming language, we have / and % operators to find the quotient and remainder.
-This example allows the user to enter two integer values and calculates the same.
+This example allows the user to enter two integer values and calculate the same.

 Let me try another value.